-Professor of Criminology and Criminal Justice; Director of the Security and Justice Research Group; Pro-Dean for Research and Innovation in the Faculty of Education, Social Sciences and Law
+Professor of Criminology and Criminal Justice; Director of the Leeds Social Sciences Institute; Director of the Security and Justice Research Group; Director of the N8 Policing Research Partnership

 I am a graduate of the Universities of Warwick (Law and Sociology, First Class) and Cambridge (M.Phil Criminology) and hold a PhD from the University of Leeds.

 I have held visiting positions at KU Leuven, VU Amsterdam, the Australian National University, Pennsylvania State University, Griffith University and Sydney University and the Maison des Sciences de l'Hommes in Paris and Lyon.

 I am Director of the Leeds Social Sciences Institute which works to support and enhance the Social Sciences at the University of Leeds.
 It does so by fostering interdisciplinary and international research collaborations, promoting relations with external partners in the public, private and third sectors and building capacity through the provision of training and skills development for the next generation of research leaders.

 I am a member of the Scientific Committee of the Groupe Européen de Recherches sur les Normativités (GERN).
 I am also a Fellow of the Academy of Social Services.

 My research interests include: public policing, private security, crime prevention, community safety, partnerships, youth justice, anti-social behaviour, victims of crime, restorative justice, urban governance and the regulation of public space.